awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lakeformation-resource.md

 The `AWS::LakeFormation::Resource` represents the data \( buckets and folders\) that is being registered with AWS Lake Formation\.
 During a stack operation, AWS CloudFormation calls the AWS Lake Formation [https://docs.aws.amazon.com/lake-formation/latest/dg/aws-lake-formation-api-credential-vending.html#aws-lake-formation-api-credential-vending-RegisterResource](https://docs.aws.amazon.com/lake-formation/latest/dg/aws-lake-formation-api-credential-vending.html#aws-lake-formation-api-credential-vending-RegisterResource) API operation to register the resource\.
 To remove a `Resource` type, AWS CloudFormation calls the AWS Lake Formation [https://docs.aws.amazon.com/lake-formation/latest/dg/aws-lake-formation-api-credential-vending.html#aws-lake-formation-api-credential-vending-DeregisterResource](https://docs.aws.amazon.com/lake-formation/latest/dg/aws-lake-formation-api-credential-vending.html#aws-lake-formation-api-credential-vending-DeregisterResource) API operation\.

-**Note**
-`AWS::LakeFormation::Resource` is a legacy resource that doesn't support the `UPDATE` operation\.
-Changes to the resource will require an explicit deletion and recreation to apply new properties\.

 ## Syntax<a name="aws-resource-lakeformation-resource-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: